 We are a leading next-generation technology services provider and help accelerate disruption by delivering rapid evolution to enterprises.
-We aid our clients in finding new ways to interact with their customers and users, enabling them to become more engaging, responsive and efficient.
+We aid our clients in finding new ways to interact with their clients and users, enabling them to become more engaging, responsive and efficient.
 Using Distributed Enterprise Agile at scale, we collaborate with our clients, seamlessly integrating with their teams, catalyzing ideation and delivering robust solutions.
 Our approach to ideation comprises an empathy for user needs, curiosity, creativity and a deep understanding of technologies.
-From proof of concept, to prototype, to production, we use our engineering expertise to deliver enterprise platforms for our clients that are capable of handling millions of transactions per day.
+From proof-of-concept, to prototype, to production, we use our engineering expertise to deliver enterprise platforms for our clients that are capable of handling millions of transactions per day.
 Our people, whom we call Endavans, synthesize creativity, technology and delivery at scale in multi-disciplinary teams, enabling us to support our clients from ideation to production.

 Since our founding in 2000, we have expanded from a single office serving clients principally located in the city of London to a global enterprise serving clients across Asia-Pacific, Europe, the Middle East and North America.
-We provide services from our locations in European Union countries (Austria, Bulgaria, Croatia, Denmark, Germany, Ireland, the Netherlands, Poland, Romania, Slovenia and Sweden), non-European Union countries (Bosnia & Herzegovina, Moldova, North Macedonia, Serbia, Switzerland and the United Kingdom), Latin America (Argentina, Colombia, Mexico and Uruguay), Asia-Pacific (Australia, Malaysia, Singapore and Vietnam), North America (Canada and the United States), and the Middle East (United Arab Emirates).
-As of June 30, 2023, we had 12,063 employees (including directors), approximately 47.2% of whom work in nearshore delivery locations in European Union countries.
-As of June 30, 2023, 2022 and 2021, we had 12,063, 11,853 and 8,883 employees (including directors), respectively.
-The breakdown of our employees (including directors) by geography is as follows for the periods presented:
+We provide services from our locations in European Union countries (Austria, Bulgaria, Croatia, Denmark, Germany, Ireland, the Netherlands, Poland, Romania, Slovenia and Sweden), non-European Union countries (Bosnia & Herzegovina, Moldova, North Macedonia, Serbia, Switzerland and the United Kingdom), Latin America (Argentina, Colombia, Mexico and Uruguay), Asia-Pacific (Australia, India, Malaysia, Singapore and Vietnam), North America (Canada and the United States), and the Middle East (United Arab Emirates).
+As of June 30, 2024, approximately 40.6% of our employees worked in nearshore delivery locations in European Union countries.